-Health Insurance, dental, retirement plans, voluntary worksite benefits, and other health & welfare plans require compliance.
+Health Insurance, dental, retirement plans, voluntary worksite benefits, and other health & welfare plans require compliance with certain government regulatory agencies.
 Compliance typically includes the distribution of certain documents to employees about their rights within the benefit plans.
 Employers may also need to perform certain non-discrimination testing, and also retain certain documents, and follow certain procedures.
 Most private sector health plans are covered by the Employee Retirement Income Security Act (ERISA).
 Among other things, ERISA provides protections for participants and beneficiaries in employee benefit plans (participant rights), including providing access to plan information.
 Also, those individuals who manage plans (and other fiduciaries) must meet certain standards of conduct under the fiduciary responsibilities specified in the law.
 The U.S. Department of Labor's Employee Benefits Security Administration is responsible for administering and enforcing these provisions of ERISA.
 There are risks for non-compliance including penalties and business disruption.

 4 ways you're at risk for ERISA violations

 Are You “Doing Enough” to Avoid ERISA Statutory Penalties?

 IRS Agent: "Let me see your Section 125 Plan Document"

 If you are a business owner, or benefit manager, we can help you with compliance.
 We have information, and industry partners for your compliance needs.
 Our goal is to provide you with compliance awareness, a compliance advisement, and help you establish and maintain compliance, and reduce risk for business disruption, or fines, and have peace of mind about your company compliance status.
 Employer compliance responsibilities vary by compliance category and generally how many employees are working at the company, or enrolled in benefit programs.
 Employees may be counted in differently for ERISA, ACA Reporting, Medicare, COBRA, State Continuation, or other programs.